sentrium-security/GoFourOhFour/README.md

 ```
  Usage of GoFourOhFour:
+  -auth
+        Only disable on secure networks! (default true)
   -path string
         Path to the folder to serve.
 Defaults to current directory (default ".")
   -port int